 Rebecca vs. Vivian in the Grand Championship arc.

-Likewise in Yu-Gi-Oh!
+Likewise averted in Yu-Gi-Oh!
 GX.
-Asuka has never a Designated Girl Fight in the entire series, except that one Tag Duel Match against Rei and Tyranno, but Rei wasn't Asuka's main opponent, they even switched their partners during the duel, just because Asuka was irritated by Judai's cold behaviour.
+Asuka has never a Designated Girl Fight in the entire series, except that one Tag Duel Match against Rei and Kenzaki, but Rei wasn't Asuka's main opponent, they even switched their partners during the duel, just because Asuka was irritated by Judai's cold behaviour.

 The female members of the Seven Stars Assassin, Camula and Tania, dueled against males.
-And they won (against Chronos, Ryo and Daichi), but both of them were eventually defeated by Judai.
+And they won (against Chronos, Kaiser and Misawa), but both of them were eventually defeated by Judai.

 The Justice League comics have the Crime Syndicate of America, an evil version of the Justice league from a Mirror Universe.
 In their first (Pre-Crisis) battle in the comics, the authors mostly avoid the common cliche of having the characters fight the mirror versions of themselves.
 The one exception is Superwoman, the evil counterpart of Wonder Woman, who fights Wonder Woman because they didn't want to show a man and woman fighting.